colonel1223/ai-research-modern-alchemy/README.md

 ## Primary Research Papers (Core Work)

-The following papers represent the central research contributions of this repository.
+The following papers represent the central research contributions of this repository
-They provide the primary theoretical and analytical foundation of the Modern Alchemy research program.
+& the primary theoretical and analytical foundation of the Modern Alchemy research program.

 For readers seeking the main work, begin here.

 ---
 ### The Digital Philosopher’s Stone

 → **Read:** [Digital Philosopher’s Stone](./digital-philosophers-stone.pdf)

 ---
 ### Economic Transmutation

 → **Read:** [Economic Transmutation](./economic-transmutation.pdf)